Ghelfi/Ghelfi.github.io/_posts/2025-08-10-frameworks.md

 So..., why `PyTorch`?
 If I had written this blog ten years ago, would I have chosen differently?
-Putting aside the minor temporal hiccup that `PyTorch` `v0.1.1` was released in April 2016, let’s focus on the real question here: What drove the dynamics of development and adoption of deep learning frameworks over the last decade?
+Putting aside the minor temporal hiccup that `PyTorch` `v0.1.1` was released in April 2016, let’s focus on the real question here: How have different deep learning frameworks performed in terms of community adoption, and what factors have shaped the development and adoption dynamics over the past decade?

 # The Framework race